waleyGithub/waleyGithub.github.io/IELTS/writing/Task2/Classification/agree or disagree.md

 ---
 title: To what extent do you agree or disagree?
 ---
+### 2024年08月17日 中国大陆
+It is a good thing for the senior managers to have better salaries than other workers in a company or organization?
+To what extant do you agree or disagree?

 ### 2024年07月27日 中国大陆
 Employees can now do their work from home using modern technology.
 However, this change may only benefit workers, not employers.
 To what extent do you agree or disagree?